hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Intrinsic Motivation
+* Make sure you are careful to not attach too much to the extrinsic motivation
+* The Process is more than the Result

 ## Notation
-Use wording or symbolic notation?
+* Use wording or symbolic notation?
-I think wording has much more flexibilty, the symbols are words themselves
+* I think wording has much more flexibilty, the symbols are words themselves

 ## How do I make myself
-feel in good condition?
+* feel in good condition?
-ambitious and energetic?
+* ambitious and energetic?
-what drains my energy?
+* what drains my energy?
-self-care
+* self-care
-exercise? routine
+* exercise? routine

 ## Stress and mental fatigue
 * There is no such thing as mental tireness